Operational Guidelines: One-Parent Family Payment

 If an overpayment of One-Parent Family Payment has occurred it may be recoverable by the department.
 See "Overpayment Recovery" guidelines for more details.

-Credited contributions are awarded to a Lone Parent who qualified for Lone Parents Allowance or One-Parent Family Payment for the first time since October 1990 and who, immediately prior to qualifying for the receipt of these payments was in receipt of another social welfare payment for which credits were awarded, that is Jobseeker's Benefit or Allowance, Maternity Benefit, Illness Benefit, Health and Safety Benefit, Adoptive Benefit, Invalidity Benefit or Pre-Retirement Allowance.
+Credited contributions are awarded to those in receipt of One-Parent Family Payment who, immediately prior to qualifying for the receipt of this payment, was in receipt of another social welfare payment for which credits were awarded, that is Jobseeker's Benefit or Allowance, Maternity Benefit, Illness Benefit, Health and Safety Benefit, Adoptive Benefit, Invalidity Benefit or Pre-Retirement Allowance.